Legislative Relationship Between Centre and State

 Option b – Local Government – Residuary Powers

-Which one among the following pairs is not correctly matched?
+Which of the following pairs is incorrectly matched?

-(a) Union List – Banking
+(a) Union List – banking

 (b) State List – Agriculture